 The brand released a teaser image of the car on Twitter, confirming that it "will make its grand entrance on 23 May in Bratislava".
-The image shows the design will remain largely identical to the standard Citigo, aside from EV-specific revisions.
+The image shows the design will remain largely identical to the standard Skoda Citigo, aside from EV-specific revisions.

 Speaking to Autocar at the Geneva motor show, Skoda technical development boss Christian Strube said that the Citigo-e would launch at the end of 2019, with a range of 300km (186 miles).
-It will be a sister car to the upcoming Seat e-Mii and the Volkswagen e-Up, but with a much greater range than the latter.
+It will be a sister car to the upcoming Seat e-Mii and the Volkswagen e-up, but with a much greater range than the latter.